johnstamps2020/documentation-portal/README.md

 ## Step 4: Start the services

+Info: After you complete this step, don't be surprised that landing pages don't work.
+You need to import a database dump first!

 ### Docker compose

 If you use VS Code, run the **Compose local dev environment** task.
 If you use